syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 - `POST https://api.syntaqx.com/secrets` - Create a new secret
 - `GET https://api.syntaqx.com/secrets/{id}` - Retrieve a secret

-> __Warning:__ While this API is real, it is onnly meant as a demonstration API
+> __⚠️ Warning:__ While this API is live, it currently does not provide any
-> and does not provide any real security or reliability.
-The values are stored
+> real security or reliability.
+The values are stored in memory, the encryption
-> in memory, the encryption is weak, and you should not use these endpoints for
+> is weak, and you should not rely on these endpoinnts for real world use.
+>
-> a real implementation.
-We ended up going with [Yopass](https://yopass.se/) for
+> We ended up going with [Yopass](https://yopass.se/) for our final workflow,
+> which gave Engineers a UI to easily paste their secrets and get a one-time
+> link to retrieve them.
+>
-> our final implementation, but this is a choose your own adventure game.
+> Choose your own adventure.

 ### Creating a secret